 Valves are mechanical parts that can open, close, or stop the flow of water in some way.
 They are used to control, direct, and manage how water flows.
-You can make them out of bronze, PVC, brass, and other things.
+You can make them from bronze, PVC, brass, and other things.
 Valves are used in homes, businesses, water systems, wastewater treatment plants, and chemical plants to control water flow, shut off water access, stop backflow, and change the water pressure within a system.
 A valve is a mechanical expedient that controls how fluid moves through a system or process and how much pressure it has.
 So, it controls how much flow and pressure there is.

 Types of valves used in House Supply